 The Hudson's Bay Company hired Hawaiians, often called "Kanakas," to tend sheep on the Belle Vue Sheep Farm.
 In the 1850s one of these sheepherders, who was listed in company records as "Friday," ran a sheep station about six miles north of the farm on the island's eastern shore.
 A British surveyor scouting the region in 1859 was first to map the harbor indenting that shore as "Friday's Bay."
 Although many accounts through the years have referred to the namesake of harbor and town as "Joe Friday," more recent research shows that the sheepherder, whose Hawaiian name was recorded as "Poalie" (it may well have been "Poalima," which means "Friday" in Hawaiian) did not use any first name until taking the name Peter when he converted to Catholicism in 1870.
 Peter Friday did have a son named Joe who lived with him on the harbor that came to bear their name, but Joe Friday would have been a child at the time the name was bestowed.

 Edward Warbass, who came west for the California gold rush, worked as a merchant in California, Oregon, and then Washington, and first came to San Juan Island as a sutler (storekeeper) for the U.S. Army in 1859 during the Pig War stand-off, saw potential in the protected deep-water harbor.
-It was Warbass who, as a territorial legislator, in 1873 won passage of legislation creating San Juan County, thus freeing the islanders from rule by Whatcom County, into which the islands had been placed after the boundary dispute was resolved the prior year.
-Elected county auditor, he decided that the then-uninhabited lands on Friday Harbor would make a better county seat than San Juan Town, an unruly settlement composed largely of saloons and brothels that had sprung up near American Camp at the southern end of the island during the U.S. Army's occupation there.
+It was Warbass who in 1873 organized a petition to the territorial legislature that resulted in passage of legislation creating San Juan County, thus freeing the islanders from rule by Whatcom County, into which the islands had been placed after the boundary dispute was resolved the year before.
+Elected county auditor, Warbass decided that the then-uninhabited lands on Friday Harbor would make a better county seat than San Juan Town, an unruly settlement composed largely of saloons and brothels that had sprung up near American Camp at the southern end of the island during the U.S. Army's occupation there.

 Warbass claimed 160 acres of land on the harbor not for himself but to serve as the town site for the county seat, with the idea that settlers buying town lots on the attractive harbor would help fund the nascent county government.
 He had a 16- by 24-foot shack built to serve as a county courthouse, as well as his auditor's office and residence.
 But while Warbass, on behalf of the county, attempted to sell lots at the townsite nobody was buying, because land elsewhere on the island could easily be claimed for free under the 1860 Homestead Act.